Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

-To avoid slipping into a negative frame of mind, make an effort to maintain as much of your routine as possible.
+To avoid slipping into a negative frame of mind, make an effort to maintain as much of your routine as possible, Dr. Mendonsa says.
 Head to bed and wake up at about the same time every day.
 If you usually work out on certain days each week, keep it up.
-By maintaining your routine, the holiday season will feel less disruptive.
+By maintaining your routine, the holiday season will feel less disruptive, even during a pandemic.
 Remember, your physical health and mental health are often intertwined.

 Social isolation can be a big factor in developing holiday depression, and it will affect many more people than usual this year.
 If you’re feeling down, connecting with others can help — even when you don’t feel like reaching out.
-If you don’t live near close friends or family, consider volunteering or meeting a friend for a walk.
+Following safety guidelines for your area, consider volunteering or meeting a friend for a walk.
 The Mayo Clinic says outdoor activities that allow for distance, including hiking, cycling and even outdoor fitness classes, are safe ways to socialize during COVID.
-Although holiday depression may make you want to hide away from the world, making the effort to spend time with others will help you feel better in the long run.
+Although holiday depression may make you want to hide away from the world, making the effort to connect with others will help you feel better in the long run.

 Likewise, if you know someone who struggles with depression, make your own effort to reach out.
-Regretfully, when a person already feels disconnected, they may withdraw, causing them to spend more time alone.
-This can make feelings of depression worse.
-Isolation can also increase the temptation to cope with alcohol, drugs, or binge eating.
-An invitation to spend time together, whether safely in person or virtually, can make a world of difference.
+Loved ones who struggle with mental health issues may already feel the urge to withdraw from socializing, which can make feelings of depression or anxiety even worse.
+Isolation can also increase the temptation to cope with alcohol, drugs, binge eating or other addictive behaviors.
+An invitation to spend time together, whether safely in person or virtually, can make a big difference, Dr. Mendonsa says.

 If you find that you struggle with depression throughout the winter, it might not be the holidays.
 Shorter, colder days with a lack of exposure to daylight can lead to Seasonal Affective Disorder, or SAD, which affects about 10 million Americans.
 If you suspect your mood is season-related, try to spend some time outside during the day.
 Even 15 to 30 minutes of sun exposure can improve symptoms of SAD.
 If you can’t get out into the sunshine, a lightbox can be a great indoor alternative.
 Fresh air and exercise can also improve your mood.
 Research by Harvard University shows that even moderate exercise can improve nerve cell connections, which can relieve depression.

-If you are in recovery, try to avoid situations where drugs or alcohol may be present.
-When you attend holiday parties, bring a trusted friend who can help you stay on track.
-Being aware of your mood and taking action when you start to feel down is also wise.
-You may want to make extra appointments with your therapist, go to more meetings, or enlist the assistance of friends and family members who support your sobriety is also a good idea.
+If you are in recovery, try to avoid situations where drugs or alcohol may be present, even virtually.
+Zoom “happy hours” can be just as triggering.
+It’s also important to take action when you start to feel down.
+You may want to make extra appointments with your therapist, or go to online meetings.
+Enlist friends and family members who support your sobriety is also a good idea.

 If you have thought about seeking help for an ongoing addiction, but haven’t yet taken the first step because of work obligations or a busy schedule, consider that the holidays offer an opportune window of downtime to simply heal.
 To learn more about your options, call the number below to speak with an experienced intake specialist.